Miguel Batista: Washington Nationals

 On January 29, 2010, Batista agreed to a minor league contract with the Washington Nationals with an invite to spring training.
+It was his third stint with the organization, which relocated from Montreal.

-On July 27, 2010, Batista was called on to replace the injured Stephen Strasburg ten minutes before game time.
+On July 27, Batista was called on to replace the injured Stephen Strasburg ten minutes before game time.
 Batista threw 5 shutout innings, allowing 3 hits and recording 6 strikeouts.
 Following the game, in which he was booed twice for replacing much-touted Stephen Strasburg, Batista told reporters, "Imagine, if you go there to see Miss Universe — and you end up having Miss Iowa."
 When Miss Iowa USA Katherine Connors heard about the comment, she replied in a statement, "I know I can throw a pitch or two!
 The question is, can Miguel Batista walk the runway in a swimsuit?"
-Batista sent her flowers and she was invited to throw a ceremonial pitch at Nationals Park on 30 July 2010.
+Batista sent her flowers and she was invited to throw a ceremonial pitch at Nationals Park on July 30.
 He later clarified his statement by saying, "People started booing me, and they hadn't seen me throw a pitch yet.
 It's like you hear 'Miss Iowa,' and you say, 'Iowa?'
 And then you see her up close and you say, 'Wow, she's gorgeous.'"
 Batista was invited to judge the 2011 Miss Iowa USA competition.
 Batista finished the season with a 3.87 ERA and became a free agent.